approve/approval-flow-task/README.md

 Client code is located in `client` folder.
 It's based on [Create React App](https://reactjs.org/docs/create-a-new-react-app.html).

 ### Server
 Server is located in corresponding `server` folder.
-It's a NodeJS application with Express.
+It has NodeJS, Python and Java implementations.

 Files of `organization.json` and `functional.json` contain corresponding approval flow data structure.